 - New: When any defect or bug is found and validated, the status of but or defect is logged in as New.

-- Open: Once a bug or defect is assigned to developers, they start analyzing, and the status of the bug or defect is marked as Open.
+- Open: Once a bug or defect is assigned to developers, they start analyzing, and the status is marked as Open.
 Bug fixing gets started in this phase.

 - Resolved: After fixing the issue by developers, the status of the bug or defect is changed to Resolved and reassigned to testing for the retest.

-- Retest: Testing team again retest the fixed issue and status marked as retest until testing completes.
+- Retest: The testing team retests the fixed issue again, and the status is marked as retest until testing is completed.

-- Closed: If the testing team assures that the reported issue is fixed and working as expected, then the status is changed to closed.
+- Closed: The status is closed if the testing team assures that the reported issue is fixed and working as expected.

-- Reopened: If a testing team finds that the issue is still existing and the fixed bug or defect still reproducible, then the task is again assigned to developers to fix the bug by specifying the scenarios to reproduce the bug, this time status marked as reopened.
+- Reopened: If a testing team finds that the issue still exists and the fixed bug or defect is still reproducible, then the task is again assigned to developers to fix the bug by specifying the scenarios to reproduce the bug.
+This time, the status was marked as reopened.

-- Duplicate: If any bug is already reported and again, the same bug is reported to fix it.
-During analyzing the bug, if found that the bug has already been reported and in-progress state, the status of the reported bug or defect is marked as Duplicate.
+- Duplicate: If any bug is already reported and the same bug is reported again to fix it, While analyzing the bug, if it is found that it has already been reported and is in a progress state, the reported bug or defect status is marked as Duplicate.

-- Deferred: If any bug, which is reported and can’t be fixed in current release and moved to the next release, in this case, the QA team changes the status of the bug or defect as Deferred.
-To differ, a bug could have many reasons like lack of time, dependencies on other features, low priority.
+- Deferred: If any bug is reported and can’t be fixed in the current release and moved to the next release, in this case, the QA team changes the status of the bug or defect to Deferred.
+A bug could have many reasons, like lack of time, dependencies on other features, and low priority.